-The amount of taxes that a church should withhold from an employee's wages depends on the amount of the employee's wages and the information contained on their Form W-4.
+The amount of taxes that a church should withhold from an employee's wages depends on the amount of the employee's wages and the information contained on his or her Form W-4.
 A church must determine the wages of each employee that are subject to withholding.
-Wages subject to federal withholding include pay given to an employee for service performed.
-The pay may be in cash or in other noncash forms.
+Wages subject to federal income tax withholding include pay given to an employee for service performed.
+The pay may be in cash or in other non-cash forms.
 Measure pay that is not in money (such as property) by its fair market value and not the cost to the church.
 Wages often include several items in addition to salary.
 (There is a comprehensive list of examples in Step 10.)
+In addition to determining wages subject to withholding for federal income tax, a church must determine wages subject to withholding of Social Security tax and Medicare tax for nonminister employees.
+While the majority of the time the wages subject to all three taxes are the same, the definitions are not identical.